uilianries/TCPServer/README.md

 Simple Asynchronous TCP server.

+This server listen a port and log each message in a log file.

 ## Usage
-To run as daemon:
+To run as daemon
-$ tcp-server --daemon
+\$ tcp-server --daemon

-The application uses the file at /etc/tcp-server.json as configuration.
+The application read the file /etc/tcp-server/tcp-server-config.json as configuration.

 ## Features
 - Select port to listen